-This article was submitted to New Humanist in 2004 but was not accepted for publication on the basis that it was 'opinion'.It was the subject of a talk to the South Place Ethical Society in Jan 2005 and the full talk was published in the Ethical Record.
+This article was the subject of a talk to the South Place Ethical Society in Jan 2005 that was published in the Ethical Record.

 Just as no single tax can deliver a perfectly fair system for financing the state and public administration and services, no single aspect of political organisation can deliver a perfect form of government.
 In my view the position that maintains the maximum freedom of the individual while also balancing the rights and freedoms of the society is a left leaning, secular, democracy with guaranteed freedom of information.